hoodiecrow/ConsTcl/README.md

 (_test_ __=>__ _recipient_)

-where _recipient_ is a procedure that accepts one argument, which is evaluated with the result of the predicate as argument.
+where _recipient_ is a procedure that accepts one argument, which is evaluated with the result of the predicate as argument if the predicate returns a true value.

 The last clause may have the form